-Estonia recognized Bosnia and Herzegovina on 1 June 1992 and diplomatic relations were established on 8 February 1993.
+Estonia recognized Bosnia and Herzegovina on 1 June 1992 and diplomatic relations between the two countries were established on 8 February 1993.

-Bosnia and Herzegovina covers Estonia from its embassy in Stockholm.
-Ambassador Vesna Ćužić presented her credentials to President Toomas Hendrik Ilves on 8 December 2015.
+Bosnia and Herzegovina covers Estonia from its Embassy in Stockholm.
+Former Ambassador Vesna Ćužić presented her credentials to President Toomas Hendrik Ilves on 8 December 2015.
 Currently, Bosnia and Herzegovina is represented by chargé d'affaires Željko Grbić.

 Important bilateral visits and meetings

-Foreign Minister of Bosnia and Herzegovina Sven Alkalaj was in Tallinn for the meeting of NATO foreign ministers
+Foreign Minister of Bosnia and Herzegovina Sven Alkalaj attended the meeting of NATO foreign ministers in Tallinn

-Foreign Minister of Bosnia and Herzegovina Sven Alkalaj was in Estonia for an official visit
+Foreign Minister of Bosnia and Herzegovina Sven Alkalaj visited Estonia

-Working visit of Estonian Prime Minister Andrus Ansip to Bosnia and Herzegovina, in the course of which the Prime Minister attended the closing ceremony of the Camp Eagle Base of EUFOR near the city of Tuzla
+Working visit of Prime Minister of Estonia Andrus Ansip to Bosnia and Herzegovina, in the course of which the Prime Minister attended the closing ceremony of the EUFOR Camp Eagle Base

-Estonia’s economic relations with Bosnia and Herzegovina are relatively modest.
-In both years, in 2015 and 2016, Bosnia and Herzegovina was the 96th trade partner for Estonia.
-In 2017 Bonsnia and Herzegovina was 101th trade partner.
+Estonia's economic relations with Bosnia and Herzegovina are relatively modest.
+In 2018, Bosnia and Herzegovina was the 107th trade partner for Estonia while in 2017 Bosnia and Herzegovina was 101th trade partner.

-The primary articles of export in 2016 were wood and articles of wood (37,2%), transport equipment (26,6%), base metals and articles of base metal (17%).
-The volume of imports to Estonia has remained quite small compared to exports.
-The import consists mainly of miscellaneous manufactured article (98%).
+The primary articles of export in 2018 were machinery and equipment (32%), wood and related products (31%), chemical products (10%) and plastics and products made from plastics (9%).
+The volume of imports to Estonia has remained smaller compared to exports.
+Imports consist mainly of miscellaneous manufactured articles and wood products.

-There have been no significant direct investments from Estonia to Bosnia and Herzegovina, but there have been investments from Bosnia and Herzegovina registered in Estonia (since there were fewer than three investments per sector, the sum of the investments was not published).
+There have been no significant direct investments from Estonia to Bosnia and Herzegovina, but there have been some investments from Bosnia and Herzegovina registered in Estonia in 2018 (9000 euros from which about half was invested in the communications sector).

 All economic figures are from the Statistical Office of Estonia.

-In October 2015, and May 2016 the Estonian Electronic Voting Committee introduced the Estonian e-Voting model to IDDEEA and other officials, by presenting the best practices and technical solutions, including legislation.
+In October 2015 and in May 2016 the Estonian Electronic Voting Committee introduced the Estonian e-Voting model to IDDEEA and other officials, by presenting the best practices and technical solutions, including legislation.

-In April 2017 a study visit of two journalists from Bosnia and Herzegovina participated in a study visit of the Baltic Film, Media, Arts and Communication School of Tallinn University took place, financed by the Estonian development cooperation budget.
+In April 2017 two journalists from Bosnia and Herzegovina participated in a study visit of the Baltic Film, Media, Arts and Communication School of Tallinn University which was financed from the Estonian development cooperation budget.

 Participation in peacekeeping operations

-Estonian servicemen participated in peace-keeping operations in Bosnia and Herzegovina starting in 1996.
-From 1996 – 1999, in peacekeeping operations in Bosnia and Herzegovina from Estonia 40-member infantry platoons ESTPLA participated in the ranks of the Danish battalion in the framework of the international Implementation Force (IFOR).
-In the following years, Estonia participated in the international Stabilization Force (SFOR) with a smaller number of peacekeepers.
+Estonia participated in peacekeeping operations in Bosnia and Herzegovina already from the 1990s.
+From 1996 – 1999 Estonia participated with 40-member infantry platoons ESTPLA in the ranks of the Danish battalion in the framework of the international Implementation Force (IFOR).
+In the following years, Estonia participated in the international Stabilization Force (SFOR), but with a smaller number of peacekeepers.

-As of the second half of 2005 until June 2007, in the framework of the EU Force (EUFOR) in Bosnia and Herzegovina, 28-29 member infantry platoons ESTGUARD formed based on the Defence League participated in the ranks of the Czech-Austria-Estonia-Slovakia unit.
-In the summer of 2007 EUFOR’s Camp Eagle Base near Tuzla was closed, as a result of which ESTGUARD also ended its activities.
-However, Estonia continued to participate in the EU military mission EUFOR-ALTHEA.
-The number of soldiers in that mission decreased from year to year, and at the end of 2011 Estonia ended its participation in the mission.
+Estonia participated in the EUFOR Althea operation in the years 2005-2011 whereas from 2005-2007 infantry platoons ESTGUARD participated in the ranks of the Czech-Austria-Estonia-Slovakia unit.
+In the summer of 2007 the EUFOR Camp Eagle Base near Tuzla was closed and as a result ESTGUARD also ended its activities.
+However, Estonia continued to participate in the EU military mission EUFOR Althea.
+The number of soldiers in the mission has decreased from year to year and at the end of 2011 Estonia ended its participation in the mission.

 Get closer acquainted with Estonia, coming here for a visit, studies, business or investments!